 Sometimes we see people entering a room, very upright, drawing a lot of attention to themselves.
 They seem to enjoy it and we just can’t ignore them.
-Then again we are admiring people who seem to be calm and confident in every situation.
+Then again we are admiring people who seem to be calm and showing confidence in every situation.
 We wish to be as confident as those people are, but we don’t know how to get there.

 What is confidence?

 While working with athletes I often realized, that many people have a misleading idea of what it means to be confident.
-It’s even a misconception that someone’s “show-appearance” is a sign for confidence and that people who seem to be very confident always are.
+It’s even a misconception that someone’s “show-appearance” is a sign of confidence and that people who seem to be very confident always are.